This article comes from Den of Geek UK.

 Some of the special effects are a bit ropey, but that’s a minor gripe, really.
 It’s another movie that proves even apparently exhausted genres can come good if you actually bother to pay attention to the script.

-Ghost stories seem to be coming back into fashion now, so Lie Still might’ve been a bit ahead of its time.
-It’s a haunted house story, basically, but an incredibly creepy one; it’s an MR James-style slow burner that’ll stay with you.
-Good luck getting hold of this one, though; there’s been no UK release, so your best bet is to import it from the US, where it was released under the title The Haunting Of 24.
+Ghost stories seem to be coming back into fashion now, so The Haunting of #24 might’ve been a bit ahead of its time.
+It’s a haunted house story, basically, but an incredibly creepy one.
+It’s an MR James-style slow burner that’ll stay with you.

 18. Darkness (2002)

-Even if you saw this movie when it was released in the UK, you haven’t really seen it; the released version was cut to ribbons, with the swearing replaced and gore removed.
+Even if you saw this movie when it was first released, you haven’t really seen it.
+That version was cut to ribbons, with the swearing replaced and gore removed.
 If you can get hold of the uncut Spanish release, though, you’ll find a magnificently creepy take on the haunted house story, with a brilliantly bleak finale.

 Director Jaume Balagueró went on to write and direct [REC], so you know you’re in safe/terrifying hands.
 Whoever thought the cut version was a good idea deserves a slap, but Darkness deserves to be watched properly.